 - Bachelor's degree from an accredited institution

 - Minimum 2.750 overall GPA

 - Goal statement

 - Questions in Anticipation of Licensure form

-- An interview will be conducted prior to full acceptance into the program.
+- Interview (to be conducted prior to full acceptance into the program)

 Program Learning Outcomes

 Completers of this non-degree program will be able to: